Skamneli: History

 Several Skamneliots enlisted in the so-called Sacred Band of Alexander Ypsilantis in the opening phase of the Greek War of Independence and fought in Drăgăşani.
 The success of the War of Independence was limited.
 Epirus remained under Ottoman control and Zagori was not included in the Kingdom of Greece formed in 1833.
 In 1837, during a looting raid by bandits under a man called Vryazis, the bandits found the veteran of the Greek War of Independence Costas Papazoglou in his house in Skamneli and killed him, looting his house.
 In 1868 Zagori lost its last privileges and Skamneli entered a period of further impoverishment and decline.
 At that time, so-called "gypsies" settled in Skamneli.
 They were believed by the locals to have been brought to Europe by the Turks from Asia, and were involved in the making of tools and utensilis and other metalwork, as well as musical instruments.
 Aromanians near Gyftokampos and Sarakatsani shepherds managed the livestock of the wealthier families.
 Members of these groups became gradually assimilated into the village society.
 After the battle of Bizani during the first Balkan War (1912), the inhabitants of Skamneli and Tsepelovo rose up.
 A Turkish unit subsequently entered the village and set fire to the school and to all the houses whose occupants were absent.
 The public records of the village also perished.
 In 1940 villagers from Skamneli and the other villages in the region helped in non-combatant roles the Greek army in turning back the Italian army that had entered Epirus, as commemorated by a memorial in the entrance to the Zagori region.
 Later Napoleon Zervas established his partizans in the area.
-The village became almost deserted during the Greek Civil War (1946-9) and more of the older stone houses fell to ruin in the subsequent period.
+The village became almost deserted during the Greek Civil War (1946–9) and more of the older stone houses fell to ruin in the subsequent period.
 As a result, only a small number of inhabitants still live year-round in the village.

 Young Skamneliotes used to study in Ioannina or in Italy and in Constantinople during the Ottoman period and would emigrate for work to Constantinople, Asia Minor, Russia, the Danubian Principalities of Moldova, Wallachia and Bessarabia, in Romania and also to Alexandria in Egypt.
 More recently there has been emigration also to the United States.

+Demographics

+The village is inhabited by Greeks, an Aromanian community which has assimilated into the local population, and some Sarakatsani who settled in the village during the early 20th century.
+The Sarakatsani are Greek speakers.